automata-network/docs/docs/2fa/users/guide.md

 ## Make authorised transfer

-Once you sign up 2FA for your wallet, you will benefit from all 2FA protected assets and dApps.
-If you get any 2FA protected assets, you will be able to transfer them in **Manage my Wallet Assets** panel.
+Once you sign up 2FA for your wallet, your 2FA assets in supported dApps will be protected.
+If you hold any 2FA protected assets, you will be able to transfer them in **Manage my Wallet Assets** panel.

-It will check your 2FA code first and return you a valid signature, which will be used in the transfer transaction.
+During the transfer of assets, a 2FA check will be conducted before allowing you to sign a message which would be used in the transfer.

 ![](../../assets/2fa/transfer-1.png)